da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 The .irodsEnv we refer to here must be the one of the user which will run the ContentBroker.

+To let the grid component know how to speak to the iRODS server set the following lines of your config.properties to match your iRODS configuration:

+    irods.user=[irodsuser]
+    irods.password=[encryptedirodspassword] (TODO show how to encrypt)
+    irods.server=[nameOfYourIrodsServerInstance]
+    irods.zone=[irodszone]

 #### iRODS and its two different functions in DNSCore

 If we use iRODS as our backend, from the perspective of our application, we use it to serve two different purposes.